Categories

 Project group

-Niels Nyholt, Kim Mannemar Sønderskov, Venla Bernelius, Jacob Sohlberg, Mari Vattovaara, Mathew Page and Oskar Rönnberg.
+Niels Nyholt, Kim Mannemar Sønderskov, Venla Bernelius, Jacob Sohlberg, Mari Vaattovaara, Mathew Page and Oskar Rönnberg.

 Professor Peter Esaiasson (project leader), University of Gothenburg